The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Methodology

-The choices of SN\,Ia model (\citep{Gronow2021} and \citep{Shen2018}), SN\,Ia delay-time distribution (power-law, Gaussian, exponential), and normalization ($N_{\rm Ia}/M_\odot$) control the timing and amount of Fe-peak enrichment.
+We note that our method assumes a time-independent SN\,Ia fraction; however, \citet{Mazzola2020} demonstrate that the binary fraction is strongly correlated with metallicity, implying the SN\,Ia rate should be higher at early times and decline toward the present.
+Incorporating a metallicity-dependent SN\,Ia normalization is left for future work.

 These assumptions influence the position of the [$\alpha$/Fe] knee and the late-time slope of [Fe/H], and span the plausible observational range of bulge SN\,Ia rates.
-Massive-star and asymptotic giant branch (AGB) yields are drawn from the \citet{Limongi2018} (here after LC18) grids with rotation, supplemented by Nomoto \citep{Nomoto2018} hypernova yields at low metallicity.
-Rotation affects light-element and s-process yields at the 0.1–0.2 dex level \citep{Pignatari2008}, and hypernova channels modify [$\alpha$/Fe] at early times.
+Massive-star and asymptotic giant branch (AGB) yields are drawn from the LC18 grids with rotation, supplemented by Nomoto \citep{Nomoto2018} hypernova yields at low metallicity.
+Rotation affects light-element and s-process yields at the 0.1--0.2 dex level \citep{Pignatari2008}, and hypernova channels modify [$\alpha$/Fe] at early times.
 These choices ensure coverage of the dominant yield uncertainties relevant for bulge enrichment.
-The IMF prescription (either \citet{Salpeter1955}, \citet{Chabrier2003}, or \citet{Kroupa2001}) and upper mass cutoff ($M_{\max}$ = 60–130 M$\odot$) regulate the fraction of high-mass stars and thereby the strength, of $\alpha$-element production.
+The initial mass function (IMF) prescription (either \citealt{Salpeter1955}, \citealt{Chabrier2003}, or \citealt{Kroupa2001}) and upper-mass cutoff ($M_{\max}$ = 60 130 M$\odot$) regulate the fraction of high-mass stars and thereby the strength of the $\alpha$-element production.
 Top-heavy IMFs enhance early SN II enrichment; larger $M_{\max}$ values allow rare, very massive stars to contribute to early chemical patterns.

-$M_{\rm Bulge}$ ($0.9$–$2.0 \times 10^{10}$ M$_\odot$) sets the total amount of star formation required.
-In practice it acts as a normalization on the integrated gas inflow, ensuring that the model reproduces the observed present-day stellar mass of the bulge.
-Finally, the choice of initial metallicity sets the baseline chemical state of the infalling gas.
-The initial metallicity range ($+0.5$ to $-2.0$ dex) allows the model to test scenarios from pristine early collapse to pre-enriched material.
+$M_{\rm Bulge}$ ($0.9$ $2.0 \times 10^{10}$ M$_\odot$) sets the total amount of star formation required.
+In practice, it acts as a normalization on the integrated gas inflow, ensuring that the model reproduces the observed present-day stellar mass of the bulge.
+Finally, the choice of the initial metallicity sets the baseline chemical state of the infalling gas.
+The initial metallicity range ($+0.5$ to $-2.0$ dex) allows the model to test scenarios from pristine early collapse to preenriched material.
 Lower initial [Fe/H] values with short $\tau_1$ help reproduce the observed metal-poor tail \citep{Ryde2025}.
+The upper bound of [Fe/H]$_{\rm ini}$ = +0.5 dex may appear high, given that the high-$\alpha$ population peaks at $\sim-0.3$ dex; however, this extended range was included to allow the algorithm to explore whether preenriched gas from prior star formation (e.g., in a protobulge or early inner disk) could contribute to the observed MDF.
+As shown in Table~\ref{tab:catagorical_params}, the posterior strongly disfavors initial metallicities above solar, with the highest high-posterior-density (HPD) fractions concentrated at [Fe/H] = $-0.5$ to $-1.0$ dex.